Battle of Durazzo (1918): Background

-From 15–29 September 1918, French General Louis Franchet d'Espèrey in command of a large allied army, campaigned in Macedonia.
+From 15 to 29 September 1918, French General Louis Franchet d'Espèrey in command of a large allied army, campaigned in Macedonia.
 The offensive was a victory and ended with Bulgaria's surrender.
 Fearing the remaining enemies would fall back on the Austrian-held port of Durazzo for supplies, Franchet d'Espèrey requested that an allied naval fleet be assembled to attack Durazzo and thus prevent the city from supplying retreating enemy forces.
 Franchet d'Espèrey's request was approved and the Italian Regia Marina accepted the responsibility of leading the attack.
 Rear Admiral Osvaldo Paladini aboard the cruiser San Marco was to command the operation.

 Allied objectives were to bombard Durazzo and attack any Austrian ships in the harbour.
 The Allies divided their fleet into two forces, one for bombardment and the other for screening the attacking ships from enemy submarines.
 Allied forces included the Italian battleship Dante Alighieri, which was assigned to the covering force, three Italian armoured cruisers, three Italian light cruisers, five British light cruisers, 14 British destroyers, two Australian destroyers, eight Italian torpedo boats and 12 American submarine chasers under Captain Charles P. Nelson and Lieutenant Commander E.H.
 Bastedo.
 Allied aircraft was also involved along with several Italian MAS boats.
 The two Australian destroyers were HMAS Swan and Warrego.

 Before the battle began, the Austro-Hungarian government decided to withdraw most of their warships from Durazzo.
 Only two destroyers, one torpedo boat and two U-boats opposed the allied fleet though the Austrian troops on shore manned at least three different shore batteries which dueled with the allied ships.
 Also in port was a hospital ship.
 Austrian forces were commanded by Lieutenant Commander Heinrich Pauer.